UHH-ISS/beemaster-hp/dionaea/README.md

 ...
 ```
 Please be aware that this might pose a security risk, as you're enabling anyone to upload files
 to your server, storing them persistently.
-Vulnerabilities in Dionaea, Docker or other software could
+Vulnerabilities in *Dionaea*, Docker or other software could
 very well lead to a compromise of the host system.